Why the optics of the 'All the Money in the World' pay gap are so bad

 Those who study the intersection between gender politics and pop culture called it a humiliation for the production company and a black eye for Hollywood.

 "The optics are terrible.
-There's no two ways about that," said Dr. Amy Peloff, a feminist historian, media studies scholar and affiliate assistant professor of gender, women, and sexuality studies at the University of Washington.
+There's no two ways about that," said Dr. Amy Peloff, a feminist historian, a media studies scholar and an affiliate assistant faculty member of gender, women and sexuality studies at the University of Washington.

-Regardless, experts say, a huge pay gap between a male and female star is exactly what Hollywood doesn't need right now as it struggles in the wake of sexual harassment allegations against producer Harvey Weinstein and other prominent men.
+Regardless, experts say, a huge pay gap between a male and female star is exactly what Hollywood doesn't need right now as it struggles in the wake of sexual harassment allegations against producer Harvey Weinstein and other prominent men in the industry.

 "This seems like another way to tell women that their worth isn't the same as men," said Dr. Adrienne Trier-Bieniek, a qualitative researcher who examines the connection between pop culture and social inequality.